10 Best Bike Dash Cams for 2026: Top Picks

 • Additional Feature: Adjustable wide-angle view (130°/110°/100°); IP67 waterproof

 IP67 waterproofing handles full rain exposure.
 Dual-mode night vision switches automatically between color and infrared black-and-white depending on light levels.
 The 360° rotatable bracket and 3-meter cable give you flexible placement on any handlebar from 20 to 30mm.
 With a 10000mAh battery rated for 10 to 12 hours, the Fitense outlasts every recording camera in this roundup for continuous rear monitoring use.
-Note: this is a live monitor only.
-It does not record or accept a memory card, which simplifies the setup but means no saved footage.
-Worth it for the features you get on all-day rides.
+Important note: this is a live monitor only.
+It does not record or accept a memory card — which simplifies the setup but means no saved footage for disputes.
+The trade-off is worth it if pure all-day situational awareness is the goal.

 Pick this if: you ride all day and want maximum rear visibility time with no memory card to manage and no recording to review.